-A Registered Nurse is in residence during the camping season to take care of any health care needs.
+A Registered Nurse is in residence during the camping season to take care of any basic health care needs.
 Upon your camper's arrival, he/she will meet with the Camp Nurse to review any medical concerns.
-All medication (prescription and over the counter) will be collected upon arrival at camp, so please pack them in an accessible location.
+All medication (prescription and over-the-counter [OTC]) will be collected upon arrival at camp, so please pack them in an accessible location.
 Prescription medication must be brought in the original prescription container with the original pharmacy label.
-Please do not send over-the-counter medications with your camper, as we stock it in our Health Center (Tylenol, Advil, cold medicine, etc.)
+Please do not send OTC medications with your camper, as we stock them in our Health Center (Tylenol, Advil, cold medicine, etc.)